BekG123/veri-smart-trades/README.md

 Project: XGBoost For Ultra-Low Latency Trading

 Major problem: Machine Learning/Deep Learning with Python is slow given that it is one of the slowest compiled languages but with modern learning methods, it is becoming most useful for its simplicity to implement.
+Parallelism is king for learning methods.
 XGBoost is one algo-example.

-Solution: I implement XGBoost learning in Python and do the rest of the inferencing on a simple FPGA.
+Solution: I implement XGBoost learning in Python and do the rest of the inferencing on an FPGA.
 This predicts and executes trades decisions much faster(hypoth.)
+because of the low latency of FPGAs and its parallel nature.

 July 2025 - Present